L400-RTI/Training-material/modules/04 - Ingestion.md

 Users define column-to-field relationships, specify data formats, and apply validation rules.
 These mappings are then associated with a specific output destination, ensuring consistent data transformation for all events routed through that stream.

 Supported file formats for ingetsion mappings can be found in [Microsoft Learn](https://learn.microsoft.com/en-us/kusto/management/mappings?view=microsoft-fabric).

-(VP:  here you quote a Kusto reference while above you talked about ingestion to Lakehouse & Datawarehouse ; ingestion mapping in Kusto are only for data ingested in Eventhouse)

 You can create ingestion mappings directly when creating the ingestion or create the mapping as a reusable mapping and then reference it in the ingtesion.